Faith Project / The Door

-Through the Faith Project, Kun-Yang Lin will choreograph a new, abstract dance work for Kun-Yang Lin/Dancers that contemplates the relationship between religious practice and contemporary dance.
-An important part of the project consists of “story circle” encounters with
+Through the Faith Project, Kun-Yang Lin choreographed a new, abstract dance work for Kun-Yang Lin/Dancers that contemplates the relationship between religious practice and contemporary dance.
+An important part of the project consisted of “story circle” encounters with

 community participants from various faith perspectives, dance artists and other artistic collaborators that integrate fruitful dialogue with simple movement practices.

-Engaging with practitioners of various religions in story circle encounters, Lin and his company of dancers will consider the role movement plays in religious rituals and actions, and how the artistic process can provide both artists and audience members with a space for exploring religious differences and spiritual commonalities.
-The company will work with the Interfaith Center of Greater Philadelphia to recruit community participants, who will engage in verbal and physical call-and-response activities with the dancers and the project's multimedia and sound design collaborators.
-Kun-Yang Lin/Dancers will collaborate with Kimerer LaMothe—a scholar working at the intersection of dance and religion who has written extensively on how the body can be a vehicle for spiritual practice—to structure the story circle conversations.
-The company will explore new possibilities in visual design with multimedia designer Jared Mezzocchi, and composer/sound designer Cory Neale will create a sound score for the final work, to be performed March 22-24, 2018 at Prince Theater.
+Engaging with practitioners of various religions in story circle encounters, Lin and his company of dancers consider the role movement plays in religious rituals and actions, and how the artistic process can provide both artists and audience members with a space for exploring religious differences and spiritual commonalities.
+The company worked with the Interfaith Center of Greater Philadelphia to recruit community participants, who engaged in verbal and physical call-and-response activities with the dancers and the project's multimedia and sound design collaborators.
+Kun-Yang Lin/Dancers collaborated with Kimerer LaMothe—a scholar working at the intersection of dance and religion who has written extensively on how the body can be a vehicle for spiritual practice—to structure the story circle conversations.
+The company explored new possibilities in visual design with multimedia designer Jared Mezzocchi, and composer/sound designer Cory Neale who created a sound score for the final work.

 Faith Project Collaborators